 Always use a torque wrench when doing bolts up on your Sea-doo PWC.
 Torque wrenches can be bought at your local hardware store or online for under $50.
 The torque setting for the bolt on the Oil filer is to only 80 inch/lbs.
 If you don’t have a torque wrench, just snug it down.
 Don’t go overboard as something may break or you will never get it off again.

-The 3 O-Rings should always be replaces shown here.
+The 3 O-Rings should always be replaced as shown here.
 2 x red and 1 x black

 Sea-Doo Service DIY at Home